bigchaindb/ethereum-integration/README.md

 The code in this repository implements [BEP-15 (Ethereum Integration Tools & Demo 1)](https://github.com/bigchaindb/BEPs/tree/master/15).
 For more details on what is being done here, please read the mentioned BEP first.

-This repository contains three proof of concepts:
+This repository contains three proofs of concepts:

-## PoC 1 (/poc1)
+## PoC 1 (/poc1) (public Ethereum with oraclize)

-First proof of concept is about truck creating location updates on BigchainDB and can initiate payment on ethereum if his location is the same as delivery location.
+POC1 tries to showcase an approach, using which we can leverage the decentralized data storage capability of BigchainDB and decentralized logic execution (smart contracts) of ethereum.

 ### PoC1 flow

-- Truck heads towards location and is constantly creating assets to BigchainDB with current location.
-- Truck arrives to destination and location is stored on BigchainDB.
-- Receiver initiates payment over Ethereum contract which checks with help of Oraclize if location on BigchainDB is same as delivery location.
-- Ether is transferred to address if location is the same.
+POC1 queries and fetches the data stored in BigchainDB when a smart contract function is invoked (or a condition is met) using the oraclize service.

+On successfully retrieval of data using oraclize, the smart contract evaluates and executes the logic and performs the requested operation.

 ### The /poc1 directory contains

-- Truck data generation script in /truck
+- Data generation functions for BigchainDB in /bdb
-- Payment initiation in nodejs over `infura` network in /oracle/src/index.js
+- Payment initiation in Ethereum smart contract using `infura` network in /oracle/src/index.js
 - Ethereum contracts are in /oracle/contracts

 ## PoC 2 (/poc2)

 This proof of concept creates ERC20 token on Ethereum network and listens for token transfers.
 All token transfers are replicated on BigchainDB as divisible asset transfers.

-### PoC2 flow
+### PoC2 flow (private Ethereum with custom service)

 - Ethereum and BigchainDB get ERC20 token and Divisible asset minted
 - Service listens to Ethereum network for our ERC20 token transfers